About

 For everyone who has helped me along the way, thank you.
 I’m looking forward to continuing my journey with each of you.

-After a stellar 14-year NBA playing career, which included winning an NBA championship with Dallas in 2011 and a pair of All-Star appearances with Washington in 2007 and 2008, Caron Butler returned home to Miami, where his NBA career began nearly 20 years ago.
+After a stellar 14-year NBA playing career, which included winning an NBA championship with Dallas in 2011 and a pair of All-Star appearances with Washington in 2007 and 2008, Caron Butler returned home to Miami, where his NBA career began.

 The 2020-21 season marked his initial foray into the world of coaching as he joined Erik Spoelstra’s staff as an assistant coach.
 Caron, who was universally respected throughout his playing career, was known for both his physical and mental toughness—traits that have made him a valuable asset to both the coaching staff and players.